SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 Application modules \(e.g. components, controllers, views or resource bundles\) should be loaded asynchronously via the component preload file.
 Check \(e.g. via the Network tab in the Google Chrome developer tools\) if a component preload \(`Component-preload.js`\) is missing.
 If the application is not configured to load modules asynchronously, required application files may be loaded synchronously.

 > Note:
 > If a component preload does not exist yet, the bundle needs to be created.
-For example, you may use the [UI5 Build Tooling](https://github.com/SAP/ui5-tooling).
+For example, you may use the [UI5 Tooling](https://sap.github.io/ui5-tooling/).
 >
 >